 - Referrer distribution: this section displays the distribution of visitors that have been referred to your link from specific sources.
 Referrers are automatically detected by Linkfire, and when it is impossible to detect the source of the traffic, the data will be displayed as “Unknown”.
 We are not able to differentiate between different internal sources on the same platform.
 For example, if you share a link across two different Facebook pages at three different times of the day, you can track all six instances using a combination of Channels and Activities.
 All six instances will be filed as “facebook.com” on the Referrer overview - click here to read more on how Referred information is collected and reported.

 - Activity tracking: In addition to tracking your traffic by Channels, you can also associate a certain Activity with your link each time you share it.
 You can, for example, use activities to track the performance of the same link shared at different times of the day - click here to read more on how to use Activities.

 Use this overview to see which music services your click-throughs went to.
 The page displays a distribution between service type (streaming / download / physical) as well as a list of services based on the number of click-throughs and percentage of the total.

 This section displays the cities and countries your visitors are reaching your link from.
 In addition to the absolute numbers of visitors, this overview also shows the percentage of visitors in one particular location compared to the total number of visitors.

 You can also choose to see the click-through rate for each city, and the number of click-throughs from each particular location.

 This section displays the device types, operating systems, and browsers your link visitors are using.
 Compare click-throughs and click-through rates from different devices and browsers to optimize your campaigns.

-Sales - for Premium clients with affiliate programs only
+Sales - for Enterprise clients with affiliate programs only

 This insights section will display an overview of the items sold and total earnings for the past months as well as a sales breakdown on product types or stores.